 This list of factors is not all-inclusive because it is not possible to predict all factors.
-Additional risks and uncertainties are discussed from time to time in current, quarterly and annual reports filed by the Evergy Companies with the Securities and Exchange Commission (SEC).
-Reports filed by the Evergy Companies with the SEC should also be read for more information regarding risk factors.
+You should also carefully consider the information contained in our other filings with the Securities and Exchange Commission (SEC).
+Additional risks and uncertainties are discussed in Part I, Item 1A - Risk Factors in this annual report on Form 10-K, and from time to time in current reports on Form 8-K and quarterly reports on Form 10-Q filed by the Evergy

+Companies with the SEC.
 Each forward-looking statement speaks only as of the date of the particular statement.
 The Evergy Companies undertake no obligation to publicly update or revise any forward-looking statement, whether as a result of new information, future events or otherwise, except as required by law.